foobar167/junkyard/feature_extractor/readme.md

 but for this task it is so (because there is no "silver bullet" method for all tasks).
 All feature detector-descriptor logic is in the [logic_extractor.py](./extractor/logic_extractor.py) file.
+Snapshots, logs and configuration parameters are saved in `temp` directory of this folder.
 In general the source code of the GUI is not as elegant as I would like, but it works :-).

 Tested on **Windows 10** for Python **3.11**.